sigmatsotuff33-beep/AAOT/README.md

 For: Pentesters, researchers, and pros who value function over form.

 🚧 Brutal Feedback Welcome: This tool evolves based on user comments.
 Tell me what's broken, what's missing, and what sucks.
 See the changelog.

+(just be open source and in the best os ever brutal.)